ronanpdh/596-experiments/README.md

 You can view and interact with the components here [experiments](https://www.596.studio/)

-Most of these UI experiments use the following:
+Most of these UI experiments use the following, check the top of the component files for what needs installing.

 [**Tailwind**](https://tailwindui.com/)